Secure Translational Funding

 The TRO also identify the most appropriate external grant funding source for a project.
 A few of the translational research funding schemes available to researchers are:

-- British Heart Foundation Translational Award (deadline for preliminary application: 13 September 2021).
+- BHF Translational Award (next deadline for preliminary and full application: 12 September 2022).

-- NIHR Invention for Innovation: (Product Development Awards deadline for submission: 9 June 2021).
+- NIHR Invention for Innovation: (Product Development Awards deadline for submission: Autumn 2022).

 The TRO supports developing robust project plans and compelling applications for funding.
 Our Translational Research Managers can support grant writing activities, provide project management support and advise on long-term translational research strategies.